 To read more about private property, CLICK HERE.

-Arizona state trust land is also open for camping but is not considered public property.
+The Arizona State Trust Land Department is responsible for managing over 10 million acres of state lands and is open for camping.
 A permit is required for camping on Arizona state trust land.
 You can purchase your permit from the Arizona Land Department.
 It’s hard to know where state trust land is located.
 I recommend buying your permit if you adventure in the Arizona backcountry.
 Getting caught without one can cost you around $4,500.
 No, a hunting and fishing license will not work.

 To read more about the Arizona trust land permit, CLICK HERE.